-How to Buy
+How to Buy Cauliflower

 Before learning how to cut up a cauliflower, here are a few key points to look for when shopping for cauliflower at the supermarket:

 - Look for bright white heads with no signs of brown spots.
-This is an indication the cauliflower is either old or was sunburned during the growing process.
+This is an indication that the cauliflower is either old or was sunburned during the growing process.
 The spots impart bitter flavors.

-- The head should be heavy for it's size with tightly packed florets and leaves.
+- The head should be heavy for its size with tightly packed florets and leaves.
 Space between the florets means a soft, limp cauliflower.

-How to Cut Cauliflower - Step by Step Guide
+How to Cut Cauliflower - Step-by-Step Guide

 Step 1: Remove Large Leaves